Back to California

 Manslaughter

-A crime where someone dies because another person was careless or reckless, but not with the intent to kill.
+A crime where someone dies because another person was careless, but it wasn't planned.

 Limits and Unknowns